huggingface/tokenizers/tokenizers/tk-encode/README.md

 [`pipeline::PipelineTokenizer`] built here, from a hand-rolled JSON reader with no serde anywhere.
 (The example lives there, because only that crate can compile it.)

-The `Tokenizer` orchestration, `from_pretrained`, `save`, and every backwards-compatible config shape live one crate further out again, in `tk-convert` (both re-exported by the `tokenizers` umbrella crate), so an encode-only build links none of it.
+The `Tokenizer` orchestration, `from_pretrained`, `save` and the component setters are **not** in this release: [`pipeline::PipelineTokenizer`] is read-only.
+Upgrading a config written by an older version is `tk-convert`'s one remaining job (`canonicalize_file`, re-exported by the `tokenizers` umbrella crate).
+See `REQUIRED_FOR_V1.md` at the repository root.

-Training lives in the companion `tk-train` crate (re-exported by the `tokenizers` umbrella crate behind the `train` feature).
+Training is not in this release either; the `tk-train` crate is still in the tree but is out of the workspace until its trainers stop building config models.

 ## Additional information